-(a) Using data from Potential Energy of a System, calculate the mass converted to energy by the fission of 1.00 kg of uranium. (b) What is the ratio of mass destroyed to the original mass,
+(a) Using data from this table, calculate the mass converted to energy by the fission of 1.00 kg of uranium. (b) What is the ratio of mass destroyed to the original mass,

-There is approximately of energy available from fusion of hydrogen in the world’s oceans. (a) If of this energy were utilized, what would be the decrease in mass of the oceans? (b) How great a volume of water does this correspond to? (c) Comment on whether this is a significant fraction of the total mass of the oceans.
+There is approximately of energy available from fusion of hydrogen in the world’s oceans. (a) If of this energy were utilized, what would be the decrease in mass of the oceans (ignoring the loss of mass from the leftover oxygen)? (b) How great a volume of water does this correspond to? (c) Comment on whether this is a significant fraction of the total mass of the oceans.

 A muon has a rest mass energy of 105.7 MeV, and it decays into an electron and a massless particle. (a) If all the lost mass is converted into the electron’s kinetic energy, find for the electron. (b) What is the electron’s velocity?